Updated on 29 March 2019

 Conjuring the opulent spirit of the Regency era, this beautiful set of rooms has plenty to recommend them.
 Add in professional service and a location just a stone’s throw from Oxford Circus.
 What’s not to like?

 Beloved of well-heeled locals and culture-sated refugees from South Kensington, this easy-going and inviting setting in the Hotel Indigo, has much going for it, including the food of TV maestro Theo Randall.

-8 Sir Simon Milton Square, London, SW1E 5DJ
+8 Sir Simon Milton Square, London, London, SW1E 5DJ

 On-trend restaurant with a choice of private or semi-private spaces, made fun with light wood panelling, quirky lamps and comfortable seating.
 Want to include or exclude restaurant buzz?
 The choice is yours.

 45 Great Queen Street, London , WC2B 5AA

 The basement Club Room, seating up to 32 guests in good comfort, oozes a sense of luxury not always associated with Covent Garden.
 Plush leather seating, marble floor and well-stocked bar are further pluses.

 The European flagship beckons you to get creative in its various spaces, but it is the Legends Room with its music memorabilia, customised lighting and projector screen that really stands out.

 6 Greek Street, London, W1D 4DE

 Leave your prejudices behind as this pan-Asian tapas eatery has much to recommend it, from its tasty kitchen offerings and inventive cocktails to the zany lantern lighting and exposed brickwork.
 Fun.